hyperledger-solang/solang/docs/language.rst

 Solidity Language
 =================

-The Solidity language supported by Solang is compatible with the `Ethereum Foundation Solidity Compiler <https://github.com/ethereum/solidity/>`_ with these caveats:
+The Solidity language supported by Solang aims to be compatible with the latest `Ethereum Foundation Solidity Compiler <https://github.com/ethereum/solidity/>`_ with these caveats:

-- At this point Solang is very much a work in progress; not all features are supported yet.
+- All the major language features are implemented, but there are some exceptions.
+These are recent additions to the Solidity language which have not been added to Solang yet.

 - Solang can target different blockchains and some features depending on the target.
   For example, Parity Substrate uses a different ABI encoding and allows constructors